chiaragerosa/chiaragerosa.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Chiara.
-I'm a policy advisor focusing on the benefits and risks of AI on disinformation, as well as non-regulatory approaches to countering the spread of online disinformation.
+I'm a policy advisor working on non-regulatory approaches to countering the spread of online disinformation, as well as the opportunities and risks of AI on disinformation.

 Prior to that, I worked on improving collaborations between science and policy actors to contribute to the development of evidence-based policies.